-The desired characteristics of the drills needed to create clean access holes for the science of the sub-ice environment are provided in table 3 below.
+The desired characteristics of the drills needed to create clean access holes for the science of the sub-ice environment are provided in Table 3.
 For accessing sensitive targets such as subglacial lakes, hot water drills should have temperature and depth sensors and "smart" drill heads; this technology needs to be developed.

 Table 3.
 Requirements of drills needed for studies of subglacial geology, sediments, and ecosystems.

 The IDP Long Range Drilling Technology Plan discusses hot water and mechanical rapid-access drills that could provide clean access holes for the projects described above.
 Clean mechanical rapid-access drills do not currently exist; conceptual and engineering development is needed.
+Note that CHWD is the Clean Hot Water Drill owned by the University of Nebraska-Lincoln; in addition the University of Nebraska-Lincoln owns the following drills that may be available by request directly to the university (D. Harwood): the WISSARD/SALSA clean access drill, the Roving Drill, and Shot-hole Drill.